KyleKing/Another_Raspberry_Pi_Guide/BashTools.md

     '
     ```

-4. Test the script, try `bash pushbullet 'IT WORKS!'`
+1. Test the script, try `bash pushbullet 'IT WORKS!'`
-5. If successful, make the script executable from any directory under your user account:
+1. If successful, make the script executable from any directory under your user account:

-    ```bash
+    ```sh
     cp pushbullet ~/bin/pushbullet
     chmod +x ~/bin/pushbullet # or chmod 755 ~/bin/pushbullet
     # now you can call: pushbullet "message text"
     ```

-6. **Making a quick reference snippet**.
-I use the snippet, `; p ` to generate something like: `; pushbullet "Long Script Finished 11:19 AM"`, so I can write: `sleep 2; pushbullet "Long Script Finished 11:20 AM"`.
+1. **Making a quick reference snippet**.
+I use the snippet, `; p` to generate something like: `; pushbullet "Long Script Finished 11:19 AM"`, so I can write: `sleep 2; pushbullet "Long Script Finished 11:20 AM"`.
 In [Dash](https://kapeli.com/dash), this snippet looks like: `; pushbullet "Long Script Finished @time"` and could easily be added to any snippet manager you use.

 ## Mastering Bash History